 What Should a U.S. Citizens Do if Their Passport is Lost or Stolen Abroad?

-Contact the nearest U.S. embassy or consulate for assistance.
-Phone numbers for U.S. embassies and consulates are also available in our Country Specific Information and Key Officers handbook.
+The first thing you should if you lost your passport when abroad is contact the nearest U.S. embassy or consulate for assistance.
+Phone numbers for U.S. embassies and consulates are also available here Country Specific Information and Key Officers handbook.
 You will need to speak to the American Citizens Services unit of the Consular Section.
 If you are scheduled to leave the foreign country shortly, please provide the Consular Section with details regarding your departure schedule.
 Every effort will be made to assist you quickly.
 You will also be directed to where you can obtain the required passport photos.

 If you are notified by a relative or friend that their U.S. passport has been lost/stolen, you may wish to contact Overseas Citizens Services, (202) 647-5225 at the U.S. Department of State in Washington, D.C. providing as much information about possible about the person’s who needs passport services abroad.
 This will assist us in trying to verify the person’s previous passport, clearing the person’s name through the Department Passport Name Check System, and relaying this information to the U.S. embassy or consulate.
 Your relative/friend must apply for a new passport at the nearest U.S. embassy or consulate.

 What Are the Requirements to Obtain a Replacement Passport?